In order to legally evict a tenant, a landlord must follow specific procedures. A landlord must:

 - Using the apartment for illegal purposes.2

-If your lease says that your landlord can evict without going to court, this part of your lease is illegal.
+If your lease says that your landlord can evict without going to court, this part of your lease is illegal and your landlord will still need to go to court to evict you in spite of what your lease says.
 Also, if you have a lease, a landlord cannot increase your rent during the lease period and then evict you for not paying the amount of the increase.
 Your rent is locked in for the entire term of your lease (unless the lease has a valid "tax escalator" clause, which allows your landlord to increase your rent in certain limited situations).
 For more about tax escalator clauses, see Chapter 5: Rents .

 If you do not have a lease and are a tenant at will, a landlord does not have to state any reason for wanting to evict you.
-She must, however, send you a proper notice to quit to terminate your tenancy.3 See the section in this chapter called Receiving Proper Notice.
+She must, however, send you a proper notice to quit to terminate your tenancy.3 For more information about the notice, see the section in this chapter called Receiving Proper Notice.
 To figure out whether you are a tenant at will, see Chapter 4: What Kind of Tenancy Do You Have.

 3 Your landlord may not have to give you a notice to quit if she is claiming that you used your home for certain illegal activities.
 G.L. c.
 139, §19.
 She must still bring you to court for a hearing before moving you out.